FRENCH drain SOLUTION

 What is a french drain?

-The term French drain can mean many different things and people have many different techniques.
-Sometimes called drain tile because early French drains were installed using terracotta roofing tiles.
+The term French drain (sometime called “drain tile”) can be defined in a variety of ways, and people have many different techniques.
 The modern French technique was created, published, and popularized by Henry Flagg French of Concord, Massachusetts in 1859.
 It has since become a staple technique for farmers everywhere.

 French drains work by ‘absorbing’ ground saturation with the use of gravel and a perforated pipe.
 The hydrostatic pressure of saturated soil forces water to the French drain as a path of least resistance.
 When the water enters the French drain, it is carried to a storm sewer or dry well for discharge.